Ewood Park: The Bryan Douglas Darwen End

-The modern Darwen End was built in 1993.
+The modern Darwen End was built in 1993 and holds 8,000 seats.
 The stand houses both home and away supporters in a two tier stand mirroring the Blackburn End in both appearance and capacity.
 The stand houses the club's education department which attracts youngsters from the surrounding areas for football-based activities in the classroom.
 The stand is home to the "Legend's Lounge" and International hospitality suites.
 Behind the stand is the Blackburn Rovers Indoor Centre which provides facilities for community coaching, football leagues and soccer schools.
 Fernhurst Mill, which stood to the rear of the former Darwen End terrace, was demolished to make way for the new stand as well as a new car park to serve the stadium.

 On 1 November 2012 the Darwen End was renamed as a tribute to club legend Bryan Douglas.
 He said of the honour: "The first person to congratulate me was Ronnie's wife Val.
-He is at one end of the ground and I’m at the other end and long may that continue.
+He is at one end of the ground and I'm at the other end and long may that continue.
 We were great friends.
 They have put me at the right end as well.
 I was born just 400 yards away from the Darwen End.
 It is a really proud moment".